Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

 Additionally, to have a global view of the band structure, we take different energy-momentum cuts and analyze the band dispersions across the mBZ.
 The flat band feature should exist across the whole mBZ.
 Band dispersion along high symmetry directional cuts for TDBG at $V_G = 10~\rm{V}$ confirm flat band features are present over the whole mBZ as seen in the top panel of Fig.~\ref{directional_Ekx} (a).
 The mBZ is indicated by a purple hexagon and the arrow indicates the energy-momentum dispersion cut direction in the mBZ.
 The corresponding second partial derivative plots are shown in the bottom panel of Fig.~\ref{directional_Ekx} (a).
 We compare our experimental results of gate-tuned band dispersion to the band structure obtained from the continuum model for TDBG~\cite{Haddadi2020,Lee2019}.
 The theoretically calculated bands c1 (blue), v1 (green), v2 (red), and v3 (yellow) are overlaid on the second partial derivative plots and indicated as dash lines (see Fig.~\ref{directional_Ekx}(a)).
-Our observation show reasonable agreement with the continuum model away from the $\Gamma_m$ point in the BZ (Fig.~\ref{directional_Ekx}(a), left and middle panel), but indicates significant interaction-induced renormalization of the band structure near the $\Gamma_m$ point (Fig.~\ref{directional_Ekx}(a), right panel).
+Our observation shows reasonable agreement with the continuum model away from the $\Gamma_m$ point (Fig.~\ref{directional_Ekx}(a), left and middle panels), while revealing significant interaction-induced renormalization near $\Gamma_m$ (Fig.~\ref{directional_Ekx}(a), right panel).
+A small discrepancy between theory and experiment may arise from uncertainties in the twist angle, applied electric field, dielectric screening, or related device-specific parameters.
 Fig.~\ref{directional_Ekx}(b) shows the EDCs at different momentum vectors indicated by arrows in Fig.~\ref{directional_Ekx}(a).
 Due to the high quality of the dispersions, it is possible to extract the bandwidths from our experimental data with back gate voltage.
-At $V_G = 10~\rm{V}$, the bandwidths ($W\rm{s}$) of c1,v1 and v2 are $\sim28$~meV, $\sim45$~meV, and $\sim30$~meV, respectively.
-These range of $W$s, with a BG interlayer potential difference $\sim 60~ \rm{meV}$ and band offset $\sim40~\rm{meV}$, is achieved by displacement field $\sim~410~\rm{mV~nm^{-1}}$ and carrier concentration $0.63\times10^{12}~\rm{cm^{-2}}$.
+At $V_G = 10~\rm{V}$, the bandwidths ($W\rm{s}$) of c1,v1 and v2 are $\sim28\pm13$~meV, $\sim45\pm12$~meV, and $\sim30\pm20$~meV, respectively: these are reasonably consistent with the continuum model estimates of $39$~meV, $33$~meV and $54$~meV respectively.
+The present experimental arrangement partly limits the relatively broad line widths.
+These range of $W$s, with a BG interlayer potential difference $\sim 60~ \rm{meV}$ and band offset $\sim40\pm20~\rm{meV}$, is achieved by displacement field $\sim~410\pm30~\rm{mV~nm^{-1}}$ and carrier concentration $0.63\times10^{12}~\rm{cm^{-2}}$.
 Typically, a relatively narrow bandwidth on the order of $\sim$ 25 meV or smaller is achievable for moderate electric fields that introduce interlayer potential differences typically of a few tens of meV~\cite{PhysRevB.99.235417}.
-Here, the flat bands are dispersed over $\sim$~0.09~\AA$^{-1}$ which is about the width of $\rm{K_1 - \Gamma - K'_m}$ ($\frac{8\pi}{\sqrt{3}a}~\rm{sin\left(\frac{\theta}{2}\right)}\approx$~0.083~\AA$^{-1}$) for TDBG (see Fig.~\ref{directional_Ekx}(a)).
+Here, the flat bands are dispersed over $\sim$~0.09~\AA$^{-1}$ which is about the width of $\rm{K_1 - \Gamma - K'_m}$ ($\lambda _m =\frac{8\pi}{\sqrt{3}a}~\rm{sin\left(\frac{\theta}{2}\right)}\approx$~0.083~\AA$^{-1}$) for TDBG (see Fig.~\ref{directional_Ekx}(a)).
 This indicates the observed flat band is approximately the same size of mBZ of TDBG.
 For the magic angle twisted bilayer graphene, the observed flat band (spread over $\sim0.1~\rm{\AA}^{-1}$ along $k_x$) is approximately twice the mBZ $\sim0.06~\rm{\AA}^{-1}$~\cite{Utama2021}.